ialbert/plac/doc/plac_core.rst

 Without eagerness, a main function returning a generator object would not raise any exception until the generator is iterated over.
-If you are a fan of lazyness, you can still have it by setting the ``eager`` flag to ``False``, as in the following example::
+If you are a fan of laziness, you can still have it by setting the ``eager`` flag to ``False``, as in the following example::

    for line in plac.call(main, args, eager=False):